 Alisa Peterson, Education Coordinator & Volunteer Organizer

 The Dakota City Annual Report is presented at the annual meeting held each year on the 3rd Saturday of November.
 Members of Dakota City are invited to attend this meeting, and have voting rights to elect the Board of Directors.
 To be a member, the annual membership of $10 must be paid by September 1st.

-Board Meetings are held the second Monday of each month at 7pm in Ahlberg Hall.
+Board Meetings are held the third Monday of each month at 6:30pm in Ahlberg Hall.
 Board meetings are open to the public and any interested visitors are welcome to attend.